clue/reactphp-stdio/README.md

     }
 });
 ```

+> Note that the user may also use quotes and/or leading whitespace around the
+root command, for example `"hell [TAB]`, in which case the offset will be
+advanced such as this will be invoked as `$fn('hell', 1)`.
+Unless you use a more sophisticated argument parser, a decent approximation may
+be using `$offset <= 1` to check this is a root command.

 If you need even more control over autocompletion, you may also want to access
 and/or manipulate the [input buffer](#input-buffer) and [cursor](#cursor)